develephant/coronium-core-docs/docs-src/docs/server-guide/index.md

 ...and press the Enter key.

-!!! note
+!!! note ""
-    You must be logged in as the __coronium__ user to use the tool.
+    You must be logged in as the __coronium__ user to use the command line tool.

 ## Server Key